IRS Form 1098-T - Tuition Statement

 - Payments from 529 and College Savings Plans.

-The date a payment is posted (not the date the charge is posted) is what matters for Box 1.
-If a payment was posted to the student account from January 1 to December 31, the amount that paid a qualified charge is reported in Box 1.
-With very few exceptions, we have made sure that payments to the student account pay qualified charges first, unless we are instructed to apply the payment to something else, like room or meal plan charges.
+The date a payment is applied to a qualified charge is what matters for Box 1, not the date that charges are posted to the student account.
+Payments that apply to qualified charges during the tax year are included in Box 1.
+Payments that apply to non-qualified charges are excluded from Box 1.
+With very few exceptions, we have made sure that payments apply to qualified charges first, unless we are instructed to apply the payment to something else, like room or meal plan charges.
 (This is true of some grants and scholarships that Pitt students receive).
 After we have used up payments to be applied to qualified charges (QTRE), we apply them to non-qualified charges (non-QTRE).

 |QTRE payments, included in Box 1||Non-QTRE payments, excluded from Box 1|